ActiveState/homework/elm-package-info-viewer/README.md

 The PyPi API documentation is avialable here
 * https://warehouse.readthedocs.io/api-reference/json.html

-A sample call to fetch information for the `Pendulum` package
+A sample call to fetch information for the `Pendulum` package looks like this...
 * `https://pypi.org/pypi/Pendulum/json`

+### Styling

+Styling the output of the app is not especially important other than presenting the output in a easy-to scan and hierarchical fashion.
+If you wish, you can use an existing styling framework or just relying on native element styling is OK too.

 ### Using Boilerplate is OK

-It's totally fine if you use a light weight boilerplate to kickstart your development process.
+It's totally fine if you use a light weight boilerplate app to kickstart your development process.
+If you do, please indicate your starting point by sharing a link to the repo or a zip archive of where you started.

 ### Instructions for Us